Why So Many Conditions Trace Back to Inflammation

 Manual Therapy and Inflammation Regulation

-Decompressing restricted tissues
+Decompress restricted tissues

-Enhancing microcirculation and lymphatic drainage
+Enhance microcirculation and lymphatic drainage

-Calming overactive reflexes in the nervous system
+Calm overactive reflex activity within the nervous system

-Integrating a Whole-System Perspective
+A Whole-System Perspective

 References & Further Reading